mtk246/react-localstorage-chat/resources/docs/1.0/health-professional.md

     "nickname":"alias company",
     "is_provider": true, /** Optional, only required if the type health professional is doctor */ "health_professional_type_id": 1,
-    "authorization_id": 1,  /** Optional, only required if the is provider field is true and type health professional is doctor */
+    "authorization": [1,2,3],  /** Optional, only required if the is provider field is true and type health professional is doctor */
     "private_note": "Note Private",
     "public_note": "Note Public",
     "taxonomies": [